 The City of Bombay Improvement Trust was established in 1898.
 Its focus was clearing poorer homes out of the city centre.
 In 1918, about 64,000 people were evicted from their homes but only 14,000 were rehabilitated.
 A Rent Act was passed in 1918, in an effort to keep the rents under control.
 But this led to a severe housing crisis because landlords withdrew houses from the market.

 Bombay had largely been built on the land which was reclaimed from the sea.
+In other words, land was created by filling a portion of the sea with soil.
 The earliest reclamation project began in 1784.
-William Hornby; the governor of Bombay; approved the building of the great sea wall to prevent flooding of the low lying areas.
+William Hornby (Governor of Bombay) approved the building of the great sea wall to prevent flooding of the low lying areas.

 Many reclamation projects were taken up from time to time.
 By 1870s, the city had expanded to about 22 sq miles.
 Even the famous Marine Drive had been built on the reclaimed land.